+8d.
 Dealing with situations not described so far

-So far, this Handbook has described the events that will occur for most students from start to finish of their degree programs.
+So far, this Handbook has described the events that will occur for most students from start to finish of their programs.
 Inevitably, some situations will arise that are not described here.
-Situations such as parental or sick leave, other leaves, withdrawals, etc. will be handled through CoGS.
-Feel free to contact the Biology Graduate Program Coordinator for assistance on any other issue arising.
+Please contact the Associate Head for help on any other issue arising.

-If you have issues you can't resolve with your Supervisor, please feel to discuss the issue with the Biology Graduate Program Coordinator, or book an appointment to speak with the Department Head through the Biology Senior Departmental Administrative Assistant.
+If you have issues you can't resolve with your Supervisor, please feel to discuss the issue with the Associate Head, or book an appointment to speak with the Department Head through the Biology Senior Departmental Administrative Assistant.

-The Biology Graduate Program Committee welcomes feedback from anyone at any time on how we can help make the Program more welcoming and effective.
+The Biology Graduate Program Committee welcomes feedback on how we can help make the Program more welcoming and effective.
 Our goal is to make the environment one in which you can do your best work, so if you have good ideas about how to foster that environment, please let us know.